— By Dr Mitravinda Savanur

 [Are you stressed and unhappy at work?
 Read How To Find Happiness At Your Workplace.]

-2. Focus On Contributing To The Greater Good
+2. Contribute To The Greater Good

 Scientists believe that there are two ways or two approaches to attaining happiness: the hedonic way and eudemonic way.
 The hedonic approach defines happiness in terms of private pleasures and pain avoidance – a narrow perspective.
 The eudemonic approach defines happiness in terms of self-development and a person’s functioning capabilities.